NO EGRETS

 the blue heron erects its base.
 A colony of queleas plots an attack.

-The sedge warbler calls its grating tuks and chirrs to anyone
+The sedge warbler calls its grating tuks and chirrs

 who will listen.
 The dark-eyed junco disregards the public